DF1sh/TryHackMe-Rooms/Active Reconnaissance/README.md

 - In Traceroute B, how many routers are between the two systems? `26`

 ### Telnet
 - Start the attached VM from Task 3 if it is not already started.
 On the AttackBox, open the terminal and use the telnet client to connect to the VM on port 80.
-What is the name of the running server?
+What is the name of the running server? <br />
 ![image](https://github.com/user-attachments/assets/29aed172-887d-45c6-9235-6d2f9080cea8)<br />
 `Apache`
 - What is the version of the running server (on port 80 of the VM)? `2.4.61`